2015 ICC Africa Under-19 Championship Division One: Preparation

 Botswana, coached by Obert Musiyamhanje, held two separate training camps, one in the north of the country, in Francistown, and another in the south, in the capital Gaborone.
 At least three of the players named in the 24-man squad for the championship have already represented the Botswanan senior side.

 Four teams – Kenya A, Kenya B, Tanzania, and Uganda – played a series of friendly matches in December 2014, in Nairobi, Kenya.
 Tanzania, coached by a former captain of the senior national side, Hamisi Abdallah, subsequently participated in a two-month training camp at the Muhimbili Cricket Academy in Dar es Salaam.
 The Kenyan side, coached by former ODI player Thomas Odoyo, held a training camp at the Sir Ali Muslim Club Ground, Nairobi, in early February 2015.

 Namibia, the winner of the 2013 tournament, prepared for the 2015 edition by playing a three-match one-day series against Zimbabwe.
 The matches were played in Harare in early February 2015, all at the Old Hararians ground.
 Coached by Zimbabwean Norbert Manyande, Namibia had early undertaken a brief two-day training camp at the Wanderers Cricket Ground in Windhoek.
-Their squad includes at least two players from the previous 2014 World Cup.
+Their squad included at least two players from the previous 2014 World Cup.